 Interaction with Guests

 I'm based in London and will be your main point of contact in organising the house swap.
 We normally have a resident house sitter (living in the house itself on the second floor) who is there mainly to look after the house in my absence and welcome's occasional guests.
 The house sitter will be your main point of contact during your stay in Fes.
-Our current house sitter is Dusty an American lady who has been house sitting around the world for many years.
+Our current house sitter is an American lady.
 Fes is unlike anywhere else and can be disorientating - we think that it's a very positive thing that to have someone on hand to meet you, give you local tips and help with translation - if you normally prefer to have a house completely to yourself, then let us know before booking to see if it is possible.

 We don't have a cook or a cleaner / maid.
 The role of the house sitter is more that of host.
 If you want to have dinner cooked for you at the house then we can organise that.
 My friends sister in law is a great cook and.
 Happy for you to watch and learn, but she only speaks Arabic She charges around 200DHS plus ingredients.